Gift acceptance policy

 - A description and the donor’s estimated value of the property at the time of the gift shall be recorded as an in-kind donation by Lyric.
 The donor shall receive a Gift Receipt at the time of the gift showing the description of the property received.
 The receipt does not contain a valuation of the property.

 - Under IRS rules and regulations, if the value of a donated gift is $5,000 or more, the donor is advised to complete an IRS Form 8283 and provide supporting appraisal.
-Lyric acknowledges on the IRS Form 8283 that is has received the gift, without representing agreement with the donor's claimed fair market value.
-A copy of the 8283 form will be maintained in the donor's file for future reference.
+Lyric acknowledges on the IRS Form 8283 that it has received the gift, without representing agreement with the donor’s claimed fair market value.
+A copy of the 8283 form will be maintained in the donor’s file for future reference.

 - Lyric records these gifts on its financial records using the donor’s estimated value.
 Acknowledgment receipts are sent to the donor where no estimated values are included.

 - As mentioned above, if the value of a donated gift is $5,000 or more, the donor is advised to file an IRS Form 8283 and provide supporting appraisal.
-Lyric acknowledges on IRS Form 8283 that it has received the gift without representing agreement with the donor's claimed fair market value.
+Lyric acknowledges on IRS Form 8283 that it has received the gift, without representing agreement with the donor’s claimed fair market value.
 A copy of the filed and signed Form 8283 must be forwarded to the Finance Department with the date the organization received the donated property; date the property was sold, exchanged or otherwise disposed of; and amount received upon disposition.
+If Lyric sells a donated item (valued at $5,000 or more) within three years of the date of receipt (as we normally do at our events), Lyric is required to file IRS Form 8282 within 125 days of the date of sale.
+A copy of the Form 8282 is also sent to the donor.

-6. Appraisals
+10. Appraisals

 Qualified appraisals are required of donors to support the allowance of specific income tax charitable deductions under certain circumstances.
 Individuals and corporations who donate property, other than money or publicly traded securities, with a claimed value exceeding $5,000 must obtain at their own expense a qualified appraisal prepared by an independent appraiser.